willdurand/willdurand.github.io/_posts/2021-02-22-first-patch-in-the-linux-kernel.md

 that approach because all the metadata around the source code is open, public and sort of distributed.
 If GitHub goes down, a team cannot collaborate anymore because they cannot exchange patches or review code, until GitHub comes back.
-When [GitHub removes a repository][12] for some reasons, all the past code reviews and patches (Pull Requests) are lost.
+When GitHub removes a repository for some reasons, all the past code reviews and patches (Pull Requests) are lost.

-Other Open Source projects like Firefox have [a different workflow][11] too and it isn't really easier than emails.
+Other Open Source projects like Firefox have [a different workflow][^11] too and it isn't really easier than emails.
 That being said, most email clients are not compatible with the email-based `git` workflow by default, and that's a huge problem.
 This workflow requires [plaintext emails][13] and, for the Linux Kernel